Elizabeth1979/a11y-for-feds-intro/README.md

 ## What to do?

 1. Clone the repo, install the dependencies, and run `npm run dev`
-2. Run Google Lighthouse at the start and after every fix
+2. Run Google Lighthouse at the start and after every fix and bring the Lighthouse score to 100%
 3. Tackle accessibility issues ONE BY ONE and learn more about each from the supplied link
 4. Note that every time you correct an issue and save changes, the impact is visually presented on screen
 5. Inspect the Accessibility tree in the developer tools